-The development shall be designed with a Coastal architectural theme.
-This architectural theme is influenced by the marine climate of the California coastline, with varied historical vernacular and casually elegant palette, with building forms and massing that define and create unique and often seamless indoor/outdoor spaces.
+The development shall be designed with a Coastal Mediterranean architectural theme.
+This architectural theme is influenced by the climate marine climate of the countries it comes from, emulating palettes of the landscape and architecture in the North Mediterranean Sea the California coastline, with varied historical vernacular and casually elegant palette, with building forms and massing that define and create unique and often seamless indoor/outdoor spaces.
 The project will follow principles of quality design, exhibiting a high level of architectural standards and shall be compatible with the surrounding area, sensitive to scale, proportion, and identity with a focus on place-making.
-Massing offsets, variation of roof lines, varied textures, openings, recesses, and design accents on all building elevations shall be provided to enhance the architectural design.
-The intent is not to select a historically specific or rigid architectural style for the project, but to create an active, mixed-use village.
+Massing offsets, variation of roof lines, varied textures, openings, recesses, and design accents on all building elevations shall be provided to enhance the architectural design and be constructed with quality materials and applications.
+Thick and textured walls, bull-nose borders, terracotta colors with rustic metal and stone details produce the style that has been adopted worldwide.
+The style is marked by the use of smooth plaster, low-pitched clay tile, and cast concrete or stone ornaments.
+Other characteristics typically include small porches or balconies, arcades, wood casement windows and doors, canvas awnings, and decorative iron trim.
+The intent is not to select a historically specific or rigid architectural style for the project, but to create an active, mixed-use village. help shape the character of the area and reflect its setting within the City.

-The project should accommodate marine-oriented and visitor-serving retail, restaurants, enclosed dry stack boat storage, and residential uses, while integrating the public spaces, bayfront promenade and plaza in a pedestrian-friendly manner.
+The project should be configured as a village, which accommodates marine-oriented and visitor-serving retail, restaurants, enclosed dry stack boat storage, and residential units residential uses, while integrating the public spaces, bayfront promenade and plaza in a pedestrian-friendly manner and a coastal public view tower.
 The "village look" may be expressed through several techniques.
 Visual interest may be created by multiple one-, two- and three-level buildings, with varied roof heights and planes.
 Light and shadows may be created through the use of trellises, decks, and canopies.
 The planes of the buildings should include recesses and vertical elements to create the village feeling.
 Varied roof heights should communicate the break-up of architectural forms.

 The parking structure shall be designed to add to the public and visitor-serving retail experience and be easily accessible.
-The project's architectural style, with the recommended use of modern or traditional, sustainable materials, should blend in color and form with existing similarly themed facilities within Newport Beach, and provide a high standard of quality for future neighboring development.
+The project's architectural style, with the recommended use of stone, tile and glassmodern or traditional, sustainable materials, should blend in color and form with existing similarly themed facilities within Newport Beach, and provide a high standard of quality for future neighboring development.
 Sample imagery is provided on Exhibit 11, Architectural Theme.